abelcheung/rifiuti2/_posts/2019-05-09-version-0-7-0-released.md

 ---
 title:  "Version 0.7.0 released"
 date:   2019-05-08 21:02:22
-category: release
+tags: [release]
 ---

 Another prolonged &ldquo;hiatus&rdquo; passed before this update.
-Quite a lot was done for this update; right now I don't think there's many features left before its completion in my opinion.
-And given current technology trend, such tools may not be very relevant now &hellip;
-(actually it was already the case for about 10 years ago, where the emphasis lies on web services and mobile communication)
+Quite a lot was done recently; right now there aren't many features left before its completion in my opinion.
+And given current technology trend, similar artifact carving tools may not be very relevant now &#x2639; (actually it was already the case for like 10 years ago, when people started relying on web services and mobile communication).

 Perhaps the most time spent on this release is handling various character sets, and have them display correctly; it was always a headache battling